and Other Forms of

 Stone tools used in Australian subincision

 Too frequently, female circumcisions performed in rural villages in Africa are compared to male circumcisions in the U.S., which are almost exclusively performed in modern hospitals containing among the most sophisticated and sanitary surgical conditions available anywhere in the world.
-However, it is useful to be reminded that this was not always the case, that circumcisions in the U.S. and western Europe were at one time performed under conditions not unlike those which prevail in rural Africa today.
-This point is clearly illustrated by a Jewish circumcision performed in the late 19th century which is described in David Gollaher’s book, Circumcision: A History of the world’s Most Controversial Surgery, (2000, pp.25-26):
+However, it is useful to be reminded that this was not always the case; that circumcisions in the U.S. and western Europe were at one time performed under conditions not unlike those which prevail in rural Africa today.
+This point is clearly illustrated by a Jewish circumcision performed in the late 19th century described in David Gollaher’s book, Circumcision: A History of the world’s Most Controversial Surgery, (2000, pp.25-26):

 “For the better part of two thousand years, Jewish circumcision followed a three-step pattern.
 First was the chituch, the cutting of the stretched foreskin.
 Then came periah, the complete exposure of the glans of the penis effected by cutting or tearing away all of the inner foreskin tissue back to the frenulum.
 Finally, with the operation finished, came the mezizah, a practice in which the mohel sucked the blood from the wounded penis until the bleeding stopped.
 Ethnographer Felix Bryk (1934, Circumcision in Man and Woman, p.49) captured the classic technique of the mohel at work in the following passage.”